 - identify any potential areas for harm and detail action to prevent harm occurring, which might include consideration of alternative working practices;

 - identify those situations that would require a criminal record check to be undertaken.

-NB Risk assessments must be signed off by the Chief Officer not the member of staff arranging the visit or event in question.
-Completed risk assessments must be stored together in a separate file which is kept by the Chief Officer.
+- Risk assessments must be signed off by the CEO not the member of staff arranging the visit or event in question.
+Completed risk assessments must be stored together in a separate file which is kept by the CEO.